10/09/2018 by Catherine 0 Comments

 One of the easiest and safest things you can do while driving in the rain is slow down.
 Even the best brakes are going to be compromised in wet and slippery conditions.
 Driving at slower speeds will give you more time to react, allowing you to get to your destination safely.

 Slamming on the brakes on wet roads is a bad idea.
 Heavy braking can cause skidding, loss of control, and accidents.
-Instead, slow your car by taking your foot off the accelerator, then gently apply pressure to the brake earlier than you normally would.
+Instead, slow your car by taking your foot off the accelerator, and then gently apply pressure to the brake earlier than you normally would.

 Allow More Space

-Take it from one of the leading towing companies in Surrey, tailgating is even more dangerous on wet roads.
+Take it from one of the leading towing companies in Surrey; tailgating is even more dangerous on wet roads.
 When it’s raining, allow more space to be able to properly come to a complete stop in time.
 A good rule of thumb is to leave at least one to two vehicles of space between you and the motorist in front of you.

-Watch Out For Large Puddles
+Watch out for Large Puddles